 People who opt for the co-working environment are reportedly less lonely, more engaged and more likely to turn to other co-working members for help or guidance.
-You can’t expect the same results in a stressful corporate workplace or the extremely comfortable sofa in their home.
+You can’t expect the same results in a stressful corporate workplace or on the extremely comfortable sofa at your home.

 3. Diverse use of workplace in Sweden: Hive Workspace

 Offices, co-working, meeting rooms, conference rooms and event venues – all in one (also, let’s not forget about the coffee meetings daily).
 That’s where we are headed in 2020.
 The basic office amenities of the shared offices of the yesteryear provided – are no longer enough.

 People are looking for a space that has a lounge area for relaxing, a cafe for quick snacks, a conference room for conducting meetings and somewhere to host formal events.